Answering Behavioral Interview Questions: Your Greatest Accomplishments

 In coaching you on how to prepare to answer this particular behavioral question, I’m also going to give you my approach to coming up with a whole set of stories that you can adapt for different behavioral questions.

 The Greatest Hits Approach

 I almost always ask “What is your greatest accomplishment?” (or a variation) in my first practice interview with an interview coaching client.
 This helps me get an immediate sense of what they think is their BEST story.

-It matters because story telling is such a powerful tool in any interview.
+It matters because storytelling is such a powerful tool in an interview.
 I recommend that everyone should have a set of 3-5 great stories prepared (more if you know the interview will be heavily behavioral-based as in many organizations).

 This is usually for one or more of the following reasons: